enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

         displayed = title_field.inspect(DisplayedText())
         assert displayed == "Shiny new title"

-Navigate into more specific location in the GUI
+Navigate into More Specific Location in the GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes, a GUI application is complex and the GUI element we want to test is